Tema-Mpakadan Railway Line: Construction

 Afcons Infrastructure began the construction of the Tema-Mpakadan Railway Line in 2018.
 The project was funded by the India Export-Import Bank at $440 million.

 On February 27, 2024, Ghanaian President Nana Akufo-Addo announced that the line was at the final stage of completion.

 Test Run

 During the first test-run ahead of scheduled commencement of operations, newly acquired trains run into a truck parked over the railway track on 18 April 2024.
 The driver of the truck was sentenced to six months in prison.

-Inaugration
+Inauguration

 On 25 November 2024, the line was inaugurated by President Nana Akuffo Addo, during a ceremony.
 But commercial operations were launched on 1 October 2025.

 Rolling Stock

 In September 2022 GRC ordered two DMU from Pesa with option on an additional ten.
 The first DMU was completed in January 2024, and on February 2 of the same year, the vehicle was presented at the Bydgoszcz Główna station.
-Amongst the participants was the Secretary of State and the Chief Executive Officer of the Ghana Railway Development Authority, Yaw Owusu.
+Amongst the participants was the Secretary of State and the chief executive officer of the Ghana Railway Development Authority, Yaw Owusu.